The Peterloo Massacre

-In partnership with the School of Social Sciences’ Sociology department, The University of Manchester Library has recently digitised a unique collection of documents reflecting the events, and aftermath, of the Peterloo Massacre.
+In partnership with the School of Social Sciences’ Sociology department, and as part of city-wide bicentenary commemorations in 2019, The University of Manchester Library has recently digitised a unique collection of documents reflecting the events, and aftermath, of the Peterloo Massacre.

 On 16 August 1819, a radical meeting of around 60,000 people at St. Peter’s Field, Manchester was violently suppressed by the Government.

-Around 18 protesters were killed and 700 seriously injured.
+At least 15 protesters were killed that afternoon and 700 seriously injured.
 Spectators were brutally cut down by mounted cavalry wielding sabres, others were trampled by horses and panicking crowds.